Spiegle Willcox

 Newell "Spiegle" Willcox (May 2, 1903 in Sherburne, New York – August 25, 1999 in Cortland, New York) was a jazz trombonist.

+Biography

-He was born Newell Lynn Willcox in upstate New York, and learned valve trombone as a youngster under the tuition of his father, Lynn Willcox, an amateur musician and bandleader.
+Newell Lynn Willcox was born in upstate New York, and learned valve trombone as a youngster under the tuition of his father, Lynn Willcox, an amateur musician and bandleader.
 As a student of Manlius Military Academy, where he also played in the school brass band, he acquired the familiar nickname Spiegle, after one of the horses from the Academy's stables which, according to his fellow students, he apparently resembled!

 He switched to the more familiar slide trombone in his late teens, and joined a group called The Big Four in nearby Syracuse, New York.
 The band came to the notice of an aspiring young bandleader named Paul Whiteman, who first joined the group, then took over its leadership as the Paul Whiteman Collegians, and brought them to the bigger stage of New York City itself in 1923.

 Willcox made his first recordings with the Collegians, and remained with Whiteman for three years, building a reputation as a good reader with a full, richly burnished tone which sat well with the leader's preference for a sweet, sophisticated ensemble sound, rather than the more earthy approach of the hot bands.
 Willcox regarded himself as predominantly a melody player rather than an improvising jazz soloist.

 He returned to Cortland for a time after leaving the band in 1925, but was quickly in demand, and played briefly with the California Ramblers replacing Tommy Dorsey, the Charles Dieseroth Orchestra and the Henry Thies Orchestra (again replacing Tommy Dorsey) before joining the popular Jean Goldkette Orchestra, where, yet again, he replaced Tommy Dorsey.
 Shortly after, cornetist Bix Beiderbecke and saxophonist Frankie Trumbauer also joined the band, making it one of the stellar ensembles of the day.